42026 Biomedical Polymers6cp; 1 hpw (lecture), 3 hpw (laboratory)

 Fields of practice: Biomedical Engineering major

 Cutting edge technologies such as stem cells and 3D bioprinting for tissue engineering and regenerative medicine are based on the use of biomedical polymers.
 These polymers are mixed with specific cells to generate a bioengineered tissue, which can be used for drug testing, toxicology studies and regeneration in humans.
 This subject aims at providing students with knowledge to: 1) discern the different polymers based on their chemical structure and how this relates to their biological function; 2) engineer tissue constructs that are 3D bioprinted with tissue-specific features; and 3) validate 3D bioprinted tissue with mammalian cells.
 The first lectures provide introductory information regarding polymers and their specific applications, while the remaining lectures feature guest lecturers, currently doing research in the field of biomedical polymers from both industry and academia.
-Students design bioprinted tissues using polymers and mammalian cells, based on their literature review and laboratory activities in the state-of-the-art facilities located in the HIVE (pending restrictions due to COVID-19).
+Students design bioprinted tissues using polymers and mammalian cells, based on their literature review and laboratory activities in the state-of-the-art facilities located in the HIVE.

 Autumn session, City campus